nicklamiller/islp/chpt2/conceptual.md

-Conceptual
-**1. For each of parts a) through d), indicate whether we would generally expect the performance of a flexible statistical learning method to be better or worse than an inflexible method.
+1. **For each of parts a) through d), indicate whether we would generally expect the performance of a flexible statistical learning method to be better or worse than an inflexible method.
 Justify your answer.**
 <ol type="a">